Resources and services are provided by the Stanford Center for Clinical Informatics (SCCI).

-A key focus of the activities of the Stanford Center for Clinical Informatics (SCCI) is the Electronic Health Record (EHR), and how the EHR can support the development of evidence-based medicine through translational, clinical and outcomes-based research, while ensuring the security and privacy of individual patient information.
+A key focus of the activities of Stanford Research IT (RIT) is the Electronic Health Record (EHR), and how the EHR can support the development of evidence-based medicine through translational, clinical and outcomes-based research, while ensuring the security and privacy of individual patient information.

-SCCI is the official SUMC clearing house for all clinical data requests related to research.
-With access to clinical data from the Electronic Health Records of both hospitals, SCCI can meet your clinical research data needs, either via our self service online tools or with an in person consultation.
+Research IT is the official SUMC clearing house for all clinical data requests related to research.
+With access to clinical data from the Electronic Health Records of both hospitals, RIT can meet your clinical research data needs, either via our self service online tools or with an in person consultation.

-The Stanford Center for Clinical Informatics (SCCI) can provide you with sophisticated biospecimen data management tools.
+Stanford Research IT (RIT) can provide you with sophisticated biospecimen data management tools.

 You can also our online search tool to search for biospecimens in several biospecimen banks supported by STRIDE.

-- STRIDE-DM, the Data Management application development platform of the Stanford Translational Research Integrated Database Environment, was developed by the Stanford Center for Clinical Informatics (SCCI).
+- STRIDE-DM, the Data Management application development platform of the Stanford Translational Research Integrated Database Environment, was developed by Stanford Research IT (RIT).
 It supports the design of custom research data capture systems and also offers integration with the STRIDE Clinical Data Warehouse, which contains both current and historic clinical data from both LPCH and SHC.
-STRIDE-DM research data management systems are all custom-built by SCCI application developers in exchange for salary support to cover the time spent building the database.
+STRIDE-DM research data management systems are all custom-built by RIT application developers in exchange for salary support to cover the time spent building the database.
 There is an annual maintenance fee.

 - STRIDE Secure Workbench is a remote desktop platform allowing researchers to analyze sensitive data with 3rd party software in a secure environment.

-- Additional commercial products are also available, such as Medrio (frequently used in drug trials), or Oracle Axis.
+- Additional commercial products are also available, such as Medrio (frequently used in drug trials).

 Stanford Cancer Institute Research Database (SCIRDB) consults on research data management for cancer and disease groups.
 Patient data can be provided in formats such as: